XFG16/YouTubeDiscordPresence/README.md

 </p>

 ## General Notes
- - This is an extension used to create a **detailed rich presence** for YouTube videos and livestreams on Discord.
+ - This is an extension used to create a **detailed rich presence** for YouTube and YouTube Music on Discord.
 It is a project that I decided to take on towards the end of my freshman year
- - This extension seems appears to work on the Opera web browser
  - Currently, the application only supports **Windows**, although more operating systems will be supported in the future.
 Stay tuned!
- - Supports both **normal** and **livestream/premiere** videos on YouTube as well as **YouTube Music** songs
+ - Creates a rich presence for both **normal** and **livestream/premiere** videos on YouTube, as well as **YouTube Music** songs
+    - Includes an **album cover** feature for the currently playing YouTube Music song (if detectable)
+<br><br>
+ - There are **two** components:
+   - Chrome Extension << Source code [v1.5.2]: `Extension` || Release [v1.5.2]: [<ins>**Chrome Web Store**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) >>
+   - Desktop Application << Source code [v1.4.1]: `Host` || Release [v1.4.1]: [**<ins>Releases</ins>**](https://github.com/XFG16/YouTubeDiscordPresence/releases/tag/1.4.1) >>
   - No, this is not a bootleg copy of PreMiD.
 In fact, on a more **technical note**, it works similar to the **Spotify rich presence**—it only appears **when a video is playing** and **disappears when there is no video or the video is paused**.
 In addition, it only displays the presence for videos.
 Idling and searching are **not displayed**.
 Features such as exclusions, fully customizable details, and album coverage are unique and original to YouTubeDiscordPresence.
-<br><br>
- - There are **two** components:
-   - Chrome Extension << Source code [v1.5.2]: `Extension` || Release [v1.5.2]: [<ins>**Chrome Web Store**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) >>
-   - Desktop Application << Source code [v1.4.1]: `Host` || Release [v1.4.1]: [**<ins>Releases</ins>**](https://github.com/XFG16/YouTubeDiscordPresence/releases/tag/1.4.1) >>

 ## Detailed Installation Instructions